Meet the team. We're here to help.

 Olivia 'Liv' Fitzpatrick

 After earning her degree in 2D animation, Liv decided to apply her creativity, strong attention to detail, and skills in illustration and design to collaborative efforts with others.
-As an Operations Apprentice at Proof+Geist, Liv excels at finding 'what's missing' in a particular situation, system, or project.
+As an Operations and Marketing Associate at Proof+Geist, Liv excels at finding 'what's missing' in a particular situation, system, or project.
 Her team appreciates how easy she is to communicate with and how passionate she is about the work she produces.
 Liv is most excited by bringing new (sometimes out-there) ideas into the world and exploring the possibilities such work has to offer.
 To Liv, a great collaborator is organized, creative, willing to think outside the box, and open to exploring all possibilities.

 Danielle’s path to this industry began with her strong interest in and passion for UX/UI, data analysis, and back-end development.
 Her subsequent discovery of FileMaker inspired her to hone her skills as a developer.
-Since joining Proof+Geist as a Support Associate, Danielle has found a new passion in the educational technology sphere.
+Since joining Proof+Geist, Danielle has found a new passion in the educational technology sphere.
 With a deep appreciation for how important schools are to the foundation of society, Danielle strives to make a difference every day in the lives of teachers, administrators, and students.
 A true team player, Danielle loves to explore the world through her clients’ eyes and deliver the best possible solutions for them.
 She smiles ear-to-ear when they are happy with the work that she’s done and take a moment to send her a thank you.

 Outside of work, Danielle loves spending time in nature – in particular, visiting state parks to hike, kayak, and canoe.
 She hopes to visit the many locations on her travel list and especially dreams of visiting Antigua someday.